Category Archive : Peloponesse

 Re: Astoria Travel Meteora trip Reviews.

 Hi SomeGirl111.
 All the bus tours in Greece are organized by three Tour operators.
 The travel agents do not organize, they sell these guided tours at discounted rates.
 So, whoever you decide to buy your tour from, you will end up sitting in one of the T.O. buses.
-All three T.Os. use modern, air-conditioned buses, and knowledgeable professional tour guides.
+All T.Os. use modern, air-conditioned buses, and knowledgeable professional tour guides.
 You travel on the same bus as visitors that paid the full brochure price.
 Astoria Travel was established in 1958 and is still operating and prospering.
 So, your question should be: is the price of the tours organized by G.O.
 Tours, CHAT, or KEY Tours, good?
 What differs between the travel agents is how fast they reply to you, and the way they answer your request.
 Being in the travel trade for such a long time, I am sure that they know the way to satisfy their clients.

 ________________________________________________________________________